jeffstride/idp/book_source/homework-assignments/hw5.md

 the HTML tags, there are some pros and cons.

 **Pros of Stripping:**
-* The developer can proceed without the distraction of how the code interfers with the solution.
+* The developer can proceed without the distraction of how the code interferes with the solution.
 * The indexing solution is not "confused" with needless code (the keywords and the non-English tag names).
 * The size of the content is reduced.